Emergency alerts, desks barricading doors, shoes abandoned in the grass: How the FSU mass shooting upended the campus

 “The best thing to do is to try and deter the shooter,” he told CNN’s Omar Jimenez.
 “Their goal is always just to try and (shoot) as many people as possible, so if you can try and delay that, you’re going to be pretty good.”

-Another senior, Will Schatz, was also inside the student union during the shooting.
+Another senior, Will Schatz, was inside the student union during the shooting.

 “I heard commotion before, but it didn’t really register until I saw a bunch of people just running to the exit.
 And while some stayed behind to seek shelter, I ran outside the building as well,” Schatz told CNN.